At the Aquarium

 Sea kraits are unique among sea snakes.
 They are amphibious, able to live on land or in the ocean.
 However, they are most commonly found in shallow tropical marine environments, coral reefs, and mangrove swamps to a maximum depth of 10 m (33 ft) On land they inhabit sandy beaches, coral islands, and occasionally low hanging trees.

 Sea kraits have a cylindrical body shape with a laterally compressed, paddle-like tail.
-They are distinctly banded with 20-65 black bands on a usually blue or blue-gray body.
+They are distinctly banded with 20 to 65 black bands on a usually blue or blue-gray body.
 These bands extend from the neck area to the tip of the tail.
 The ventral (bottom) surface of the body is usually lighter than the top.
 The black head has yellowish accents.

 Adult males can reach 75 cm (30 in).
 Females are significantly larger than males, reaching 128 cm (50 in) in length.